Alhaiya Bilaval

 Alhaiya Bilaval is a Hindustani classical raga.
 It is the most commonly performed raga of a large group of ragas that are mainly based on a scale more or less identical to the Western major scale.
-For this reason, that scale itself is known as the Bilaval Thaat.
-It is often simply referred to as Bilaval, although in the 17th century Alhaiya and Bilaval may have been separate ragas.
+For this reason, that scale itself is known as the Bilaval thaat.
+It is often simply referred to as Bilaval; although in the 17th century, Alhaiya and Bilaval may have been separate ragas.
 Alhaiya Bilaval is a raga in which M is the main key.

-The Indian National Anthem Jana Gana Mana is sung in the raga Gaud Sarang.
-It is believed that the National Anthem of India is sung in raga Alhaiya Bilaval but this is not the case.
-There is a svara that changes the raga of Jana Gana Mana.
-In the national anthem, the tivra Madhyam svara is used.
-Raga Alhaiya Bilaval does not employ the tivra Madhyama svara; raga Alhaiya Bilaval is the raga of all Shuddha Svaras and no other types of svaras.
-Raga Gaud Sarang has the tivra Madhyama svara.